 But after repeating this procedure a number of times, ringing the bell on its own could cause an increase in the dog’s salivation.
 Now the dog had learned to associate the bell’s sound with food and a new behavior had formed.

-Originally a neutral stimulus, the ringing bell had become a conditioned stimulus that could elicit the same response as the unconditioned stimulus (food).
+An originally neutral stimulus, the ringing bell, had become a conditioned stimulus that could elicit the same response as the unconditioned stimulus (food).

 When this happened, the salivation was called a conditioned response1.